-In addition, Nasdaq proposes to revise the reference to Form S-12 in Rule 5215(b) to Form F-6 in order to refer to the current form required by the Commission to register ADRs under the Securities Act of 1933.22
+In addition, Nasdaq proposes to revise the reference to Form S-12 in Rule 5215(b) to Form F-6 in order to refer to the current form required by the Commission to register ADRs under the Securities Act of 1933.

 Nasdaq is also proposing to revise the listing rules related to round lot holders listed in Part I.C, above, except for those applicable to listing warrants, to impose a new requirement related to the minimum investment amount held by shareholders.
-Under the current definition of a round lot, a shareholder may be considered a round lot holder by holding exactly 100 shares, which would be worth only \$400 in the case of a stock that is trading at the minimum bid price of \$4 per share.23 Nasdaq believes that this minimal investment is not an appropriate representation of investor interest to support a listing on a national securities exchange.
-To address this concern, Nasdaq proposes to require that for initial listing at least 50% of a company's required round lot holders must each hold unrestricted securities with a market value of at least \$2,500.
-Nasdaq does not propose to impose this requirement on initial listings of warrants, however, because warrants do not have a minimum price requirement and may have little value at the time of issuance.24 Nonetheless, warrants are often issued as part of a unit and the common stock component of the unit would be required to satisfy the minimum value requirement.
-Further, in all cases, the security underlying a warrant must be listed on Nasdaq or be a covered security, as defined in Section 18(b) of the Securities Act of 1933.25 Nasdaq has not observed problems with the trading of warrants.
+Under the current definition of a round lot, a shareholder may be considered a round lot holder by holding exactly 100 shares, which would be worth only \$400 in the case of a stock that is trading at the minimum bid price of \$4 per share.
+Nasdaq believes that this minimal investment is not an appropriate representation of investor interest to support a listing on a national securities exchange.
+To address this concern, Nasdaq proposes to require that for initial listing at least 50% of a company's required round lot holders must each hold shares with a market value of at least \$2,500.
+Nasdaq does not propose to impose this requirement on initial listings of warrants, however, because warrants do not have a minimum price requirement and may have little value at the time of issuance.